phpmyadmin/phpmyadmin/doc/config.rst

     :type: boolean
     :default: false

+    .. versionremoved:: 4.6.0

+        This setting is no longer available since phpMyAdmin 4.6.0.
+Please adjust your webserver instead.

     Whether to force using https while accessing phpMyAdmin.
 In a reverse proxy setup, setting this to ``true`` is not supported.